 - Underlay – between rectus abdominis and peritoneum

 When mesh started being researched in the 1950s, doctors presumed thicker was better.
-But now doctors agree thinner, light-weight meshes are preferable.
+But now doctors agree thinner, light-weight meshes are preferable.10

-You must seek medical attention.
+You must seek medical attention, especially if the complications have not stopped 30 days after the implant surgery.
 There are several causes of hernia mesh device failure and resulting injuries.
 For instance, if you have severe headaches and never before experienced these kinds of headaches until after hernia repair surgery using mesh – regardless of whether the headaches started immediately or years later – it could be a symptom of a defective hernia mesh implant.
-Always make sure your doctor knows about your hernia mesh repair surgery.
+Always make sure your doctor or other healthcare provider knows about your hernia mesh repair surgery.

 When you call, we will ask you to provide the following information: